-Our office offers Clients the option of paying their pre-filing Attorney’s fees over time.
-Specifically, our payment plan allows clients to pay their pre-filing fees in two installments over a 30-day period.
+Our office offers Clients the option of paying their pre-filing Attorney’s fees over 30 days.

 Chapter 7 fees must be paid in full before the case can be prepared and filed.
-This is a function of the bankruptcy code, which treats your attorney as a creditor.
+This is a function of the bankruptcy code, which treats your attorney like any other unsecured creditor.

 Chapter 13 filers have the option of paying some of their fees through their bankruptcy payment plan when disposable income permits.